Katie Porter Didn't Need Her Whiteboard To Tell Us How Trump Is "Failing" America

 Rep. Katie Porter’s approach is best summarized with something she told Samantha Bee earlier this year: “If you’re full of bullshit, I’m coming for ya.”
-Just today, she went viral for taking a pharmaceutical company CEO to task over the price increase of a cancer drug that helped increase his bonus, methodically explaining his greediness on her now-trademark whiteboard.
-Porter is also known for her revealing questioning of Trump officials — she recently got U.S. Postmaster General Louis DeJoy to admit that he doesn’t know the price of a postcard.
+Just today, she went viral for taking a pharmaceutical executive to task over the price increase of a cancer drug that helped boost his bonus, methodically explaining his greediness to him on her now-trademark whiteboard.
+Porter is also known for her revealing questioning of Trump officials — she recently got U.S. Postmaster General Louis DeJoy to admit that he doesn’t know how much it costs to mail a postcard.

-What you might not know about Porter is that she is a single mother of three school aged-kids, juggling Zoom school and her job just like millions of other parents are doing during the pandemic.
-The morning after President Donald Trump and Joe Biden’s chaotic presidential debate, we spoke with Porter, who represents the 45th District in Southern California and is expected to win reelection in November, about the struggles of working parents, climate change, the U.S. Postal Service, and more.

 Advertisement

+What you might not know about Porter is that she is a single mother of three school-aged kids, juggling Zoom school and her job just like millions of other parents are doing during the pandemic.
+The morning after the chaotic presidential debate between President Donald Trump and former VP Joe Biden, we spoke with Porter, who represents the 45th District in Southern California and is expected to win reelection in November, about the struggles of working parents, climate change, the U.S. Postal Service, and more.

-What has been the biggest challenge of remote schooling with three kids during the pandemic?
+What has been the biggest challenge for you of doing remote schooling with three kids during the pandemic?

 “It’s been really hard on my kids.
 They’re scared, and they need a lot of support and reassurance at this time.
-With there being partial remote and partial in-person, it’s a scheduling nightmare.
+With there being partial remote and partial in-person school, it’s a scheduling nightmare.
 None of their schedules overlap, they have different drop-off times, different pick-up times, different days that they are in school, different days that they’re online, different technological platforms that they’re using.
 Sometimes I get upwards of 70 or 100 emails a week from the school, and on top of the work emails that’s a real challenge.

 “It’s also difficult for my kids to see me.
 They never know when I’m working and when I’m available to them, and I have the same problem.
 I’ll go upstairs and want them to unload the dishwasher, and they’re on Zoom or they’re trying to do their homework.
 At some point, it becomes exhausting for parents on top of trying to perform at the very highest level possible for their job, which is certainly what I’m trying to do for my constituents.